Do you feed your pets coconut oil? If so, awesome! If not, you should! If coconut oil is good for us, then it’s good for our pets too!

 The Proper Way to Feed Your Pets Coconut Oil

-Now, you don’t want just start dumping a big glob of coconut oil into your pets food, especially if they’re new to it.
+Now, you don’t want just start dumping a big glob of coconut oil into your pet’s food, especially if they’re new to it.
 There is a proper way to feed your pets, as explained in this article from CoconutOil.com.
 You want to start small and increase the dose slowly.
 Introducing too much, too fast, can lead to loose bowels and we all know that’s no fun!

-So, start small, by giving small pets, puppies, or kittens about a 1/4 of a teaspoon and then increasing over time.
-With larger pets, you can start them with a teaspoon and gradually work your way up.
-Some pets will love it right off the bat, others need a little coaxing.
 Dr. Becker recommends 1 teaspoon for each 10-20 pounds of body weight of your pet.
 Burton is 26 pounds and gets around a tablespoon with each meal, while Willow is 53 pounds and gets around 1.5 – 2 tablespoons.
 Our dogs loved it from the start, but I have had people tell me that their pets didn’t like it at first, so you might have to get them used to eating it.

 Also, dogs and cats aren’t the only pets who can eat coconut oil.
 I’ve had people tell me that they feed it to their horses, cows, goats, and other animals!